 Thank you for your interest in the B.S. in Fashion Merchandising program.
-We are no longer accepting applications for this program.
-Students with interest in this field should consider the B.S. in Management, Fashion Industry Concentration program.
+Bay State College is no longer accepting applications for this program.
+Please refer to the B.S. in Management, Fashion Industry Concentration.

 What could be smarter than breaking into fashion merchandising?
 Succeeding at it.

 Have a mind for business and a passion for fashion?
 Bay State’s Associates degree in Fashion Merchandising can help you get those great ideas out of your head and onto the runway.

 We’ll start by introducing you to the art and science of merchandising and the business of fashion.
 You’ll learn about consumer behavior as it applies to design and market research.
 You’ll study the impact of globalization on the fashion industry.
 And, you’ll analyze retail management theories and techniques through class discussion—all in a creative and fun environment you don’t find in many college programs.

 Plus, our internships and seminar program will give you real hands-on working experience to jump-start your career.
 And, our Career Services office will help you with everything from identifying the great jobs in fashion to interview coaching.

 Do you have a new look in mind?
 Show us!